 Although the cause of MS is currently unknown, several factors are believed to increase the risk of developing it, including:

 Most people with MS are diagnosed with a relapsing-remitting (RRMS) MS. People with RRMS experience flare-ups of neurological symptoms accompanied by periods of partial or complete recovery (remission).
-During remission, all symptoms may disappear, or some of the symptoms may persist and remain constant.
-(Read more about: Multiple Sclerosis symptoms)
+During remission, Multiple Sclerosis symptoms may disappear, or some of the symptoms may persist and remain constant.

 Some people with RRMS will eventually progress to Secondary Progressive MS (SPMS).
 They will experience a steady worsening of the symptoms over time.

 Some people with MS experience a slow worsening of symptoms and deterioration of neurological function from the start, without recurrence or remission, known as Primary progressive MS (PPMS).

 If you want to get more information and tips for or would like to share your suggestions and advice, download the Belong MS App.
 Join our social and professional communities today.

 This content is provided for your general education and information only.
 It does not necessarily reflect Belong’s views and opinions.
 Belong does not endorse or support any specific product, service, or treatment.